 Take ingredients from Naples

 Pizza has been around in Italy for more than 1,000 years in differing forms.
-What we recognise today as pizza was invented in Naples.
+What we recognise today as pizza was popularised in Naples.
 This dish began to conquer the world in the 19th century.

 The ‘Associazione Verace Pizza Napoletana’ (‘True Neapolitan Pizza Association’), which was founded in 1984, sets the very specific rules that must be followed for an authentic Neapolitan pizza.
 For example, many Naples pizzerias will only use San Marzano tomatoes grown on the slopes of Mount Vesuvius.
 This video shows Neapolitans living and working in Milan in the 1960s, with some working in the pizza industry.